Explore the Humanities Scholars Program 2020-21 core courses.

 Accepted students must declare a major, or a minor, in the humanities; take a minimum of five approved courses as described below; produce an honors thesis or capstone project (which could be in their major outside the humanities); and present at the annual Humanities Scholar Conference.
 Students who fulfill program requirements will receive a certificate to recognize them as a College of Arts & Sciences Humanities Scholar.

-- SHUM 2750 Introduction to Humanities is offered each year/semester on a rotating theme.
+- SHUM 2750 Introduction to Humanities is offered each fall on a rotating theme.
 HSP students should complete this course ideally in the fall of their junior or senior years.
-Students may also complete this gateway seminar during their freshmen or sophomore years in preparation for applying to the program.
+Students may also complete this gateway seminar during their freshmen or sophomore years in preparation for applying to HSP.

-- SHUM 3750 Humanities Research Methods is offered each spring and should be taken before the semester students complete their capstone projects.
+- SHUM 3750 Humanities Research Methods is offered each spring and should be taken before the semester students complete their capstone projects (ideally junior year).

 - SHUM 4750 Senior Seminar should be taken during the semester students complete their capstone project or honors thesis.
 This course provides a structured setting for independent work, peer feedback, and faculty mentorship.